Technical details

 The largest conventional rail project in the UK

-The Transpennine railway runs for 76 miles (122 km) across the North of England between York and Manchester.
+The Transpennine main line runs for 70 miles (113 km) across the North of England between York and Manchester.
 Passing through 23 stations, including the major cities of Leeds and Huddersfield, the line runs over 285 bridges and viaducts, 29 level crossings and 6 miles (10 km) of tunnels as it passes under the Pennine Hills West of Leeds.
 It is currently the largest conventional rail project in the UK.

 The Transpennine Route Upgrade (TRU) is a vital component of the UK Government’s ‘levelling up’ ambitions aiming to reduce the discrepancy between wealth and opportunity in different parts of the UK.
 TRU aims to decrease journey times and increase reliability, capacity and safety.